slamora/brackets-wiki/How-to-write-extensions.md

 **Quick Open:** To interface with the quick open (file open/jump to) interface, use ```QuickOpen.addQuickOpenPlugin()```.

+### <a name="newui"></a>Adding new UI elements

+Be sure to follow the [[Extension UI Guidelines]].

+**Load a CSS file:** use `ExtensionUtils.loadStyleSheet()`.
+It returns a Promise you can use to track when the CSS is done loading.
+<br>_To avoid accidentally breaking core Brackets UI_, place a CSS class on the root of your UI and make sure _all_ your CSS rules include a descendant selector.
+E.g. instead of `li { ... }` use `.myExtension li { ... }`.

+**Add UI elements to the DOM:** Official APIs like the Quick Edit provider API above are the only supported way to add new UI elements to Brackets.
+You _could_ just insert new DOM nodes somewhere, but it may break with future updates to Brackets.

 ### <a name="tourl"></a>Accessing resources (e.g. images) in your extension

 Extensions can get installed at (semi-)arbitrary paths.
 For example, you might develop your extension in the ```brackets/src/extensions/user/foo``` directory, but a user might install it in ```brackets/src/extensions/default/bar```.